 Offer multiple payment methods

-Offering multiple payment methods is an incentive for consumers to complete their shopping process without abandoning their cart.
-Allowing different types of customers to use their preferred payment method is key.
+Accepting several, customer-preferred payment methods reduces friction during online checkout and helps prevent shopping cart abandonment.
 For instance, PayPal is used by 32% of Millennials while 28% of seniors own an American Express card.
-Citcon’s payment systems could help in this regard.
+Understanding your customers’ payment preferences and leveraging Citcon‘s payment gateway can help in this regard.
 Citcon offers more than 100 digital wallets as payment methods, along with PayPal, Venmo, AliPay, WeChat, and many other types of payments including traditional payment methods such as credit cards.

 Accept secure payment methods